machal/cssmine-content/nastroje-node-js.md

 Node.js Invasion
 ================

-Node.js tools were originaly meant for development of javascript apps on a server.
+Node.js tools were originally meant for development of Javascript apps on a server.
 But… Javascript is needed on front-end as well.
 You do not have to write hundreds of lines of code but once in a while you will need to, let's say, install a jQuery plugin.